Ssese Islands: Overview

-The Ssese Islands are inhabited by the Bantu speaking Bassese tribe, closely related to the Baganda and the Basoga, and speaking a similar, though distinct language.
+The Ssese Islands are inhabited by the Bantu-speaking Bassese tribe, closely related to the Baganda and the Basoga, and speaking a similar, though distinct language.
 Prior to the arrival of Europeans, the islands were one of the most important spiritual centers of the region.
 About 43 (50%) of the islands are inhabited.
 The islands vary in size from less than 10000 m2, to over 40 km in length for the largest island, Bugala Island.

 Henry Morton Stanley described the inhabitants as "the principal canoe builders and the greater number of the sailors of Mtesa's empire."

 Travel

 The most popular route that the islands can be accessed from is through Nakiwogo near Entebbe by MV Kalangala as the main gateway to the archipelagos.
 Transfer between Nakiwogo and Bugala Island is usually 3½ hours.

-From Bukakata: From the western part of Uganda, a free car ferry links Bukakata mainland located 36 km east of Masaka with Luku on Bugala Islands about 50 minutes sailing.
-The ferry sails either directions every few hours from early morning to late afternoon.
-The morning trips on Sunday are not available.
+From Bukakata: From the western part of Uganda, two free car ferries links Bukakata mainland located 36km east of Masaka with Luku on Bugala Island about 50 minutes sailing.
+The ferries sail from either directions every few hours from early morning at 7am to late evening at 6pm.
+The morning trips on Sunday are not available until 8am.